zandanyd/SuperLee/README.md

 Getting Started
 To get started with the SuperMarket Management App, refer to the detailed documentation that outlines the functionalities, user guides, and additional features available.
 Feel free to explore the intuitive interface and discover how this app can transform and simplify your daily operations.

-Thank you for choosing the SuperMarket Management App.
+Thank you for choosing the SuperLee App.
 We are dedicated to providing a superior user experience and welcome any feedback or suggestions to enhance our application further.
 Happy managing!